 After another year of writing, Philip was back in the studio with fresh energy, ready to turn his inner thoughts and writing into more music for his fans.
 With a collection of heart-pumping personal stories, Philip found his way to another Sydney based producer, this time teaming up with the ARIA winning Taka Perry.
 Together they developed 8 songs, signalling an exciting new direction in Philip’s sound, from these sessions Philip released the resoundingly successful single Drowning, released in support of Mental Health Day 2018, and the fantastic bounce of Fable in early 2019, a fantastical piece of pop that turned life into folklore.

-2019 gave Phil the time and space to cultivate greater confidence and authenticity found in interpersonal and communal acceptance.
-While travelling through the United States, Philip found his way to Nick Kandler who produced new tracks that spoke of Philip’s truth in love and life.
-Philip’s new single, Paradise, is the reverberating gift born of determination and support and illuminates the rewards of being fearless in love.
+2019 gave Philip the time and space to cultivate greater confidence and authenticity found in interpersonal and communal acceptance.
+Philip found his way to US producer Nick Kandler who developed new tracks that spoke of Philip’s truth in love and life.
+The resulting single Paradise, was released early in 2020 and is the reverberating gift born of determination and support and illuminates the rewards of being fearless in love.
+Leaning further into fearlessness, Phillip’s latest single Baggage is the sensual display of positive vulnerability manifest, enriching his demonstrated history of deep pop hits that represent himself, his communities and the courage to seek change.